 Travel.State.Gov >

-Do not travel to Somalia due to COVID-19, crime, terrorism, civil unrest, health issues, kidnapping, and piracy.
+Do not travel to Somalia due to crime, terrorism, civil unrest, health issues, kidnapping, piracy, and lack of availability of routine consular services.

 Terrorists continue to plot kidnappings, bombings, and other attacks in Somalia.
-They may conduct attacks with little or no warning, targeting airports and seaports, government buildings, hotels, restaurants, shopping areas, and other areas where large crowds gather and Westerners frequent, as well as government, military, and Western convoys.
-Methods of attack can include car bombs, suicide bombers, individual attackers, and mortar fire, among others.
+They may attack with little or no warning, targeting airports, seaports, and government buildings.
+Terrorists also target hotels, restaurants, shopping areas, and other places that attract large crowds and tourists.
+Government, military, and other convoys, including those carrying tourists are also targets.
+Methods of attack can include car bombs, suicide bombers, individual attackers, and rocket fire, among others.
+While some areas have experienced less severe terrorist activity, such as the Somaliland region, terrorist attacks involving the indiscriminate use of explosive devices and other weapons can take place anywhere in Somalia at any time without warning.
+The U.S. Embassy imposes strict limits on employee movement in Mogadishu based on the critical threat environment.

 Due to risks to civil aviation operating within or in the vicinity of Somalia, the Federal Aviation Administration has issued a Special Federal Aviation Regulation.
 For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions, and Notices.